Who doesn't love to eat cookie dough? Especially when it's oatmeal raisin, eggless and safe to eat!

 - In a separate bowl, beat butter and sugar together with vanilla until creamy.

-- Mix flour mixture into butter/sugar mixture and beat together for 30 seconds, scraping the sides.
+- Mix dry ingredients into butter/sugar mixture and beat together for 30 seconds, scraping the sides.
 Next, add milk by the teaspoon until you get a cookie dough texture.
 Remember, the amount of milk you add will depend on where you live/how dry it is and your texture preference.

 - If too crumbly, add a little more milk until you get the texture you prefer.